cuvva/terms/privacy.md

 We won't use your location or motion data for anything we haven't listed above.
 You can change your consent for location and motion data at any time from your device's settings.
 But your ability to use us will be limited if we can't access the data we need.

-### Claims data
+### Quotes, pricing and claims data

-We may collect claims data to help us improve our processes and those of the relevant insurer, to help with risk modelling, and to help with the detection and prevention of fraud.
+We may collect data on quotes, pricing and claims to help us improve our pricing, processes and those of the relevant insurer, to help with risk modelling, and to help with the detection and prevention of fraud.

+By continuing, you acknowledge that quotes, pricing and claims data belongs to us (to the extent that it doesn't include your personal data) and that we are entitled to retain data relating to your quotes, policies, telematics, claims and other information as long as is necessary and thereafter on an anonymised basis (see "How long we keep your information for" below)."

 ### Soft credit checks